 So there you have it!
 The ROLLO is the best shipping label printer for me and likely for you and your business.
 Get one and upgrade your shipping!

-If this printer looks familiar, it’s because of it a direct (but modern) copy of one of the most widely used label printers of all time: the Zebra LP2844.
+If this printer looks familiar, it’s because it’s a direct (but modern) copy of one of the most widely used label printers of all time: the Zebra LP2844.
 The LP2844 was the first printer we used in our business and held down my shipping station for about 6 years before we moved on.
-The reason it’s not included in this list is because it’s no longer made and can be a bit ornery to keep printing.
+The reason it’s not included in this list is that it’s no longer made and can be a bit ornery to keep printing.
 The Arkscan on the other hand is a totally different story when it comes to ease of use.

 Now, if you are looking for a fancy printer, look elsewhere.
-The Arkscan is a workhorse of a printer which means it is meant to be set-up (easily), stuck on a shelf, and used daily for the next 10 years.
+The Arkscan is a workhorse of a printer which means it is meant to be set up (easily), stuck on a shelf, and used daily for the next 10 years.
 It has no bells or whistles and I would recommend it mainly for a business that needs a printer to ship 4×6 thermal labels day in and day out.

-While this printer is a bit slower than the ROLLO, it does store it’s printer rolls inside which makes me happy.
+While this printer is a bit slower than the ROLLO, it does store its printer rolls inside which makes me happy.
 That, coupled with the price point, makes it easy for this printer to take second place here.
 If I owned a warehouse with a dozen shipping stations (as opposed to a basement with only two) this is the printer I would use.
 It is very low maintenance, does the job, and is cheap to replace.

-Best Wireless Thermal Lable Printer
+3. Brother QL-1110NWB – Best Wireless Thermal Shipping Label Printer

 This printer is a bit of a UFO compared to the first two.
 Why?
-Because you can print from your phone! (or a tablet, or from a desktop, laptop, etc.) As one of the few thermal printers out there with WiFi printing capabilities, this is a no brainer if you need to work from your phone or tablet.
+Because you can print from your phone! (or a tablet, or from a desktop, laptop, etc.) As one of the few thermal printers out there with WiFi printing capabilities, this is a no-brainer if you need to work from your phone or tablet.

-As you would expect from a space-ship level printer, it works well with the majority of carriers and platforms.
+As you would expect from a space-ship-level printer, it works well with the majority of carriers and platforms.
 It does have a bit of a steeper learning curve than other printers and several people seem to return it before really figuring out how to use it.
 If you put in the effort, this can be an awesome printer for any home-based shipper.

-The Best Commercial Thermal Shipping Label Printer
+4. Zebra GK420d – Best Commercial Grade Thermal Shipping Label Printer

-This is a set-it-and-forget-it type of printer that is the most dependable options available.
+This is a set-it-and-forget-it type of printer that is the most dependable option available.
 When I was in high school I worked at a warehouse with four shipping stations and each one had a Zebra GK420d.
 We did absolutely no maintenance to them (not even cleaning) and never had a single issue for the years I worked there.
 And we were sending out more than 200 packages a day.

 So if you need something that will quietly do its job for the next decade or more, get this printer.
 It’s more expensive than the other printers on this list but it’s also the one most suited to true commercial use (as opposed to home use).
 Is it the best shipping label printer?
 Maybe.
 If it fits the bill, then yes!
 Get it!